ChandraCXC/iris/iris/distro/README.txt

 % <basedir>/Iris

-To analyze a SED in Iris, start Iris, as instructed in the section above, "Running Iris $project.version}".
+To analyze a SED in Iris, start Iris, as instructed in the section above, "Running Iris ${project.version}".

 In this section we will illustrate Iris usage with the SED of 3C 273.
 To read the SED into Iris, click the
-"Build SED" button.
-Create a new SED, then load a new Segment.
-Select the "examples" directory, and then select "3c273.xml".
+"Load File" button.
+After clicking on "Browse", select the "examples" directory, and then select "3c273.xml".

+Click on "Load Spectrum/SED".

-If you click on the View SED, the SED of 3C 273 will be plotted, in units of Jy vs. Hz.
+The SED of 3C 273 will be plotted, in units of Jy vs. Hz.
 The plot can be resized by clicking and dragging on the lower-right corner of the plot window.
 Different units can be displayed by clicking the "Units" button.
 This opens a menu of